-Why it’s easier than ever for new Amazon tech hires to buy houses in Seattle
+Why it’s easier than ever for new Amazon tech hires to buy homes in Seattle

 “Since stock makes up a larger share of compensation as you become more senior at tech companies, I understand why lenders would consider stock when making loans,” said Calvin Jones, an organizer for the affordability advocacy group Tech4Housing.
 “I just wish lenders worked just as hard to find ways to help lower-income people get access to the housing market.”

 Upcoming payouts from Amazon’s restricted stock units could cause a major influx of cash into the Seattle housing market.
-Nationwide, Amazon has 16.2 million restricted stock units outstanding as of June 30, with a value of close to $1.3 billion, according to SEC filings.
+Companywide, Amazon has 16.2 million restricted stock units outstanding as of June 30, with a value of close to $1.3 billion, according to SEC filings.

 “These are top-tier borrowers,” said Mark Villano, a loan officer at Veterans Lending.
 “It makes sense to make customized products for them, to support them.”